SMUnlimited/AMAI/README.md

 For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of the official blizzard maps to install AMAI onto.

-- On windows make sure the maps to install on are not in a protected UAC location.
-This may mean you have to copy into your Maps folder afterwards.
+On windows make sure the maps to install onto are not in a protected UAC location.
+- This may mean you have to install to maps in a different directory then copy into your Maps folder afterwards
+- Or run installer as an administrator

 ## AMAI installer
 - The installer has to be downloaded separately as its much larger compared to the AI package.
 - Unzip the contents of the installer to a folder of your choice.
-- After unzip, download the newest version of AMAI and unzip it in the folder `{your-amai-installer}/resources/AMAI`
-  - Minimum needed is the `Scripts` folder and `MPQEditor.exe` placed in the AMAI directory.
 - Double-click amai-electron-manager.exe to open the installer.
 - You can install to a single map or a whole directory.
 ![installer](installer.jpg)

+## Warcraft Requirements and Versions
+There are multiple editions of AMAI available to install based on your warcraft 3 version you run with.
+You must use the correct abrievation to install the correct scripts.
+Improvements and fixes to the core AI engine will improve the older scripts as well.
+- **REFORGED** : The AI scripts intended for the latest version of warcraft 3 **1.36+** (regardless if its **reforged** or not)
+- **TFT** : The classic Frozen Throne AI scripts intended for TFT **1.24+** version of warcraft 3.
+Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.
+- **ROC** : The classic Reign of Chaos AI scripts intended for ROC **1.24+** version of warcraft 3.
+Has some forwards compatability support up to **1.31** including 24 player support although tech tree changes in later versions will not be available to the AI.

+* Avoid v1.29 of Warcraft 3 as it breaks various things and prevents AMAI from chatting.
+This is just an issue with this version and you can downgrade or upgrade.

 ## Commandline install
-- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m"` and press enter to install AMAI to maps
+- From a windows commandline or powershell type `InstallREFORGEDToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
-- If you want to have the Commander installed to control team mates or easily change language settings additionally run `InstallCommanderToMap.bat "C:\mymap.w3m"`
+- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallREFORGEDToMap.bat "C:\mymap.w3m" 0`
 ![example](example.jpg)
-- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
+- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
+- You can disable the commander for this install via the `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI" "false"`
-- After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.
+- After installing AMAI on your map just start Warcraft 3 and play the map against and/or with computers to make use of AMAI.

 ## Notes
 - Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on completly custom maps (e.g towerdefence), it will make no difference on such maps.
 - Custom melee maps need to be set to latest patch data.
 Open the map in the Warcraft editor, go to Scenario->Map Options-> and change "Game Data Set" to "Melee (Latest Patch)".
 - Lua maps do not appear to work.
 Open the map in the Warcraft editor, go to Scenario->Map Options-> and change "Script Language" to Jass, then install AMAI to it.
+If "Script Language" is disabled, please reset the "Trigger Editor" to its initial state.
 - You may need to run as an administrator if you have issues with maps not displaying any teams.

 # Build Requirements